zoxfog/portfolio_3/README.md

 ### 4. DQN and Dueling DQN for Atari 2600.
 key methods: RL, DQN, CNN.
 - This project includes the implementation of the Dueling DQN and Vanilla DQN as proposed by DeepMind research group.
-To achieve similar results as in the the papaers, we attempted to reproduce the code using similar mechanism as described  in the original papers such as network architecture, replay-buffer, stability technique and more.
+To achieve similar results as in the the papaers, we attempted to reproduce the code using similar mechanism as described  in the original papers such as network architecture, replay-buffer, stability techniques and more.

 #### [**Report](https://github.com/zoxfog/MSc-projects/blob/main/project%20RL/Project%20Description.pdf)
 #### [**Code](https://github.com/zoxfog/MSc-projects/blob/main/project%20RL/learn_new.py)